MrBeean/webdriverio-docdoc/README.md

 # README

 `docdoc` test task for QA automation engineer.
-Tets run in headless mode, to chage it use config file `main-config.js`
+Tests run in headless mode, to chage it use config file `main-config.js`

 ## File structure

 - `config` folder (main config file for wdio.conf.js, also can be used in specs)
 - `test` folder (contain specs and page objects files)
 - `prettierrc.json` use it with `Prettier - Code formatter`

 ## Use it

 - Download or clone project
 - Open it in console